-The Scholarships or Medals are not open to those who are at the same time Undergraduates or Graduates in Medicine of another University.
+The Scholarships or Medals are not open to those who are at the same time Graduates or Undergraduates in Medicine of another University.

-MEDALS, PRIZES, AND CERTIFICATES OF HONOR
+MEDALS, PRIZES, AND CERTIFICATES OF HONOR.

-A gold medal and three silver medals are offered annually for competition among the Undergraduates who have succeeded in obtaining the degree of M.B., with First Class Honors, and will be awarded according to the percentage of marks in the aggregate results of the Second, Third, and Fourth Examinations; but the gold medal will only be awarded on the special recommendation of the Examiners.
+A gold medal and three silver medals are offered annually for competition among the Undergraduates who have succeeded in obtaining the degree of M.B., with First Class Honors, and will be awarded according to the percentage of marks in the aggregate results of the Second, Third, and Fourth Professional Examinations; but the Gold Medal will only be awarded on the special recommendation of the Examiners.